SupaMafia/R_Install_Script_UbuntuLTS/README.md

 #------------fix_dependency.sh--------------------

-Need Ubuntu LTS, tested on 20.04 LTS
+Need Ubuntu LTS or debian, tested on 20.04 LTS

 To use it,  you need to install r-base and add r-cran repo first.